Frequently Asked Questions

 How do refunds work?

-Since Lightning payments are instant and irreversible, refunds work differently:
+Since Lightning payments are instant and irreversible, refunds work differently depending on your provider:

 What happens if a payment fails?